gregdan3/gregdan3.github.io/pages/toki-pona/sona/e.md

 As you study, you'll get an intuitive sense for this difference.
 Some words will be actions the subject takes on an object, but which do not change that object.
-Other words will change the object in some way, usually applying a new property to the object.
+Other words will change the object, applying a new property to the object.

 <details> <summary> A note on "not" changing things </summary>

-As you become more advanced in Toki Pona, you'll learn that the above is somewhat disingenuous.
+As you become more advanced in Toki Pona, you'll learn that the above is complicated!
 It _is_ possible to describe an object as a wanted object, and to apply want to that object.
 For the time being, this simplification will work.

 That said, the following is possible: